ivanpicom/web_from_scratch/README.md

-# web_from_scratch
+# Basic Web
-Basic website with simple functions in AngularJS
+Basic website with simple functions in AngularJS.